convexengineering/gpkit/docs/source/signomialprogramming.rst

 .. literalinclude:: examples/sin_approx_example_output.txt

-However, we can do better by utilizing some built in functionality of GPkit.
+We can do better, however, by utilizing some built in functionality of GPkit.
 Assume we have some external code which is capable of evaluating our incompatible function:

 .. literalinclude:: examples/external_function.py

-Now, we can write a class that will in essence replace the incompatible constraint:
+Now, we can create a ConstraintSet that allows GPkit to treat the incompatible constraint as though it were a signomial programming constraint:

 .. literalinclude:: examples/external_class.py